 Best Extended Car Warranty Reviews

-Why we chose it: We selected Endurance as the best extended car warranty for older and high mileage vehicles because, unusually, it offers coverage for cars that are up to 20 years of age and have been driven up to 200,000 miles.
-Those premium plans also cover maintenance and other expenses that few warranties cover.
+Why we chose it: We selected Endurance as the best extended car warranty for older and high mileage vehicles because it offers coverage for cars that are up to 20 years old and have been driven up to 200,000 miles.

 Direct provider and claims servicer

 350,000 certified mechanics in the U.S. and Canada

 Covers repairs directly -- no need to pay out of pocket